Zanduz/containers-workshop/README.md

 3. Create a Dockerfile and base it on the runtime Docker image.
 4. Copy the application into the image.
 5. Make sure your Dockerfile executes the application.
-6. Build the image and run it.
+6. Build the image.
+7. Check the image has been added to your local image registry.
+8. Run a container from the image.

 ```bash
 $ docker build -t my-python-app .